Davi-GCL/Davi-GCL/README.md

 ### Hi there 👋
-- Currently learning: React.js, MySql, BootStrap;
+- Currently learning: C# ,React.js, MySql, BootStrap;
 - Technologies: HTML, CSS, JS, BootStrap, PHP, MySql, Python.
 <!--
 **Davi-GCL/Davi-GCL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.